jcgloria/aws_sftp/README.md

 # Password-Enabled SFTP Server for S3 Buckets in AWS

-#### This solution deploys an AWS Transfer server that authenticates users using a Lambda Function.
+#### This solution deploys an AWS Transfer server that authenticates users via a user/password combination using a Lambda Function.
 The Lambda function checks a DynamoDB table where the user credentials are stored.
 If the password is correct, the user is granted SFTP access to a personal folder inside an s3 bucket.
 Each user will have a dedicated folder and aren't able to access other user's folders inside the bucket.

 #### AWS Resources Deployed:
 - Lambda Function